 Once you have an Amazon Business account, you can start purchasing through the Marketplace.
 Simply fill out the tax-exempt form and review the details.
 Once you have completed the form, sign it electronically and get your Amazon Business tax-exempt status.
 You may be surprised to learn that some third-party sellers charge tax on purchases through their Marketplace service.
 In this case, you can get a single-use tax exemption certificate from your state’s Department of Revenue.

 If you’re considering setting up your own online retail store, Amazon Business offers price breaks on millions of products.
 With Amazon Business, you can see all of the offers from multiple sellers on one page.
 You can also take advantage of quantity discounts and tiered pricing, which will lower your overall cost per unit.
 Amazon Business also gives you access to various sellers and offers a business-only pricing scheme on over five million products.

 Getting an Amazon Business account offers many benefits, including shipping advantages and price breaks on multiunit purchases.
 Amazon Business account holders receive price breaks on multiunit purchases, price reductions on single unit purchases, and general price cuts across millions of business products.
 As a registered user, you’ll also receive access to a comprehensive price comparison tool.
 In addition to Amazon’s own sellers, many smaller companies and women-owned businesses sell on the site.
-Creating an Amazon Business account allows you to link your whole staff to the site and jungle scout purchasing groups with specific approval workflows.
+Creating an Amazon Business account allows you to link your whole staff to the site and itubego purchasing groups with specific approval workflows.
 You can also set spending limits for your staff.

 Fulfillment by Amazon